Who's Behind Listverse?

 Top 10 Period Films Set In The 1800s

 If you’re in the mood for a great period drama, it can be hard to know where to begin.
-Well, we’re here to help- we’ve curated some of the more interesting period films of recent years, and we’ll be running them down for you on a regular basis, starting with today’s list of 19th century dramas.
+Well, we’re here to help—we’ve curated some of the more interesting period films of recent years, and we’ll be running them down for you regularly, starting with today’s list of 19th-century dramas.
 Some are underrated, some are overlooked, but all are well worth a watch.

 Starring: Elizabeth Olsen, Jessica Lange

 In Secret is a tragic love story with shades of Romeo and Juliet, the tale of a sexually repressed young woman trapped in a loveless marriage by her controlling aunt.
 She is drawn into an affair with inevitably tragic consequences, and if the plot sounds well-worn, it may help to know that it is anchored by two of the finest actresses working today.

 Elizabeth Olsen has demonstrated immense range and talent early into her career, debuting in the highly regarded 2011 thriller Martha Marcy May Marlene.
 Jessica Lange is a veteran, having rocketed to stardom in the 1976 remake of King Kong; today, she is best known for her work in AMC’s innovative horror series American Horror Story.
 The pair help to elevate the story with heavyweight acting and the period details are well done.

 Based on the true story of distance rider Frank Hopkins and his horse Hidalgo, this 2004 film serves as an excellent vehicle for charismatic star Viggo Mortensen, perhaps best known for his work in Peter Jackson’s Lord of the Rings series.
 Baited into entering a 3,000-mile race across the unforgiving Arabian desert, Hopkins has to contend with not only the brutal conditions but the machinations of those who have set him up to fail.